PrestaShop/open-source/content/project-organization/quality-council/processes/pr-management.md

 To do this, go to your terminal and execute the commands below:

-ℹ️ For your information, we recommend that you put it in the *Computer/var/www/html* folder.
+ℹ️ For your information, we recommend that you put it in the *Computer/var/www/html* folder (this recommendation only applies to Linux users).

 ![img.png](images/readme8.png)

 We can see that in **violet** we've put the "**Branch "** we're interested in and in **brown** the name of our file, which can be modified as we wish.

-Still with this **Branch**, I advise you to launch the automated Tests.
-To do this, I suggest you look at the end of this chapter dedicated to it.
+Still with this **Branch**, We advise you to launch the automated Tests.

+ℹ️ To start the automated tests, you can go to https://github.com/PrestaShop/ga.tests.ui.pr, on the readme.md file, you will have all the information you need to run the automated tests

 ### 2. Replicating the issue